-While the Corporation conducted substantial due diligence of the acquisitions of its various projects, including the Granite Creek Acquisition, the Ruby Hill Acquisition, and the Asset Exchange in respect of the Lone Tree Project (collectively, the "Acquisitions") and the proposed Paycore Arrangement, there are risks inherent in any acquisition.
-Specifically, there could be unknown or undisclosed risks or liabilities relating to these projects for which the Corporation is not indemnified pursuant to the provisions of the agreements relating to the Acquisitions and the Paycore Arrangement.
+While the Corporation conducted substantial due diligence of the acquisitions of its various projects, including the Granite Creek Acquisition, the Ruby Hill Acquisition, the Asset Exchange in respect of the Lone Tree Project, and the Paycore Arrangement (collectively, the "Acquisitions"), there are risks inherent in any acquisition.
+Specifically, there could be unknown or undisclosed risks or liabilities relating to these projects for which the Corporation is not indemnified pursuant to the provisions of the agreements relating to the Acquisitions.
 Any such unknown or undisclosed risks or liabilities could have a material adverse effect on its business, results of operations and financial position.
-The Corporation could encounter additional transaction and integration related costs or other factors, such as the failure to realize all of the benefits anticipated in the Acquisitions and the proposed Paycore Arrangement.
-All of these factors could cause dilution to the Corporation's earnings per share or decrease or delay the anticipated accretive effect of the Acquisitions (or the Paycore Arrangement, if completed) and cause a decrease in the market price of the Common Shares.
+The Corporation could encounter additional transaction and integration related costs or other factors, such as the failure to realize all of the benefits anticipated in the Acquisitions.
+All of these factors could cause dilution to the Corporation's earnings per share or decrease or delay the anticipated accretive effect of the Acquisitions and cause a decrease in the market price of the Common Shares.